sasankaweera123/Mesa-Multi_Agent_Simulation/README.md

 Randomly create Agent Steps and move then also according to Random.<br>
 If the Agent comes to the same location below condition will be perform
-- Power Up agent get 1 point and Power Low agent lose 1 point
+- Power Up agent get 1 point and Power Low agent lose 1 point.
-- Same Power Agent lose 1 point each
+- Same Power Agent lose 1 point each.
-- If the Power == 0 Agent will Die
+- If the Power = 0 Agent will die.

 <br>
 <img src="IMG/2.png" width="350px">